kuttiproject/driver-vbox-images/INTERFACE.md

 ## set-hostname.sh

-This changes the hostname of a VM.
+This changes the hostname of a VM, and also changes its unique machine id.
 It is invoked when a new node is added to a kutti cluster.

 ## capture-ca-certificates.sh